emilybagley/disgust_reversal_learning-stage2/results/model_agnostic/winStay.md

 <p>

-The originally planned outlier criteria is not fit for purpose due to the large skew of the regressive error outcome.
+The originally planned outlier criteria is not fit for purpose due to the large skew of the win-stay outcome.
 Instead, we run a sensitivity analysis excluding data-points that are outliers in terms of accuracy
 </p>

 <p>